diniezikryy/product-feedback-app/product-feedback-frontend/notes.md

 2. Start working on the Feedback Detail Portion
 3. Work on being able to edit the Feedback
 4. Work on adding a new feedback feature

+11/03/22

+- Using boxes, created a simple markup to see design
+- Will one by one implement the designs

+1. Designed the FeedbackNavbar component